Friday, April 25, 2025

 How have your personal and professional experiences prepared you for public office?

 My experience in Plainfield Township started in 1986 as a volunteer implementing a recycling program and Township newsletter.
 I then served as an elected Supervisor starting in 1989.
 As an active Township Supervisor I helped acquire land adjacent to Achenbach’s Grove, home of the Plainfield Farmers Fair, to preserve for future generations, worked to bring the Grand Central landfill into zoning compliance, was involved in the rails to trails project, worked on a five year plan which included increasing police services to provide 24 hour protection, and held taxes stable.
-I held positions on many committees and was involved in a Joint Comprehensive Plan, Open Space Preservation Plan, and Long Range Planning.
+I held positions on many committees and was involved in a Joint Comprehensive Plan, Open Space Preservation Plan, and Long-Range Planning.
 I developed regional experience through my past volunteer service as the Secretary/Treasurer of the Slate Belt Municipalities Association which is now a Council of Governments.

 What is the most critical issue facing Plainfield Township?

-If elected what would you do to keep property taxes in check?
+If elected, what would you do to keep property taxes in check?

 I would work with the administration to review all areas of spending.
 Work toward a a five year financial plan and long range planning.
+The Township should go back to having a Finance Committee.

-If elected to the Township how would you address fighting along party lines?
+If elected to the Township, how would you address fighting along party lines?

 The residents cast their votes in good faith believing elected officials will focus on the job at hand and work in their best interest.
 All members must keep that in mind and work together.